jrmarco/SteamMarketer/README.md

 ## Persistence on DB

- Is it possible to store fetched items into a predefined set of tables.
+ Is it possible to store fetched items for <pageNum> pages, based on the number of pages you specify in the creation call,  into a predefined table.
 To store them execute:
 ```
 $sm->storeIntoDb(<pageNum>); # When not specified pageNum it's set to 1st page
 ```